Pantyhose-X/awesome/README.md

 *   [bit4mind/anon-service](https://github.com/bit4mind/anon-service) - Transparent proxy through Tor with optionally DNSCrypt and Anonymized-DNS feature enabled.

-*   [hiddify/Hiddify-Manager](https://github.com/hiddify/Hiddify-Manager) - multi-user anti-filtering panel, with an effortless installation and supporting more than 20 protocols to circumvent filtering plus the telegram proxy.
+*   [hiddify/Hiddify-Manager](https://github.com/hiddify/Hiddify-Manager) - Multi-user anti-filtering panel, with an effortless installation and supporting more than 20 protocols to circumvent filtering plus the telegram proxy.

 *   [gourcetools/spamster](https://github.com/gourcetools/spamster) - 🤖 Spam tools for NOSTR protocol  🤖 Spamster is a bash toolbox made for nostr spamming.
 Spamster is for testing relays and spam filters.